sonicaloha/sonicaloha_ml/README.md

 ## 🔧 Hardware Setting
 1. Install the 4 robots and 4 cameras according to the original [ALOHA](https://github.com/tonyzhaozh/aloha).
-2. Plug in your USB microphone and mount it beside the top-view camera.
+2. Plug in the USB microphone and mount it next to the top-view camera.
+We use the FIFINE K053 USB Lavalier Lapel Microphone, available at this [link](https://www.amazon.co.jp/-/en/gp/product/B077Y974JF/ref=ox_sc_act_title_1?smid=A17LS08GT0UYE7&psc=1).
 3. ❗ Camera Focus Configuration (Not described in ALOHA):

    The cameras in the ALOHA series are set to **fixed focus** in ROS launch.